Wilhelm II: Attitude towards Islam

 Wilhelm II was on friendly terms with the Muslim world.
 He described himself as a "friend" to "300 million Mohammedans".
 Following his trip to Constantinople (which he visited three times—an unbeaten record for any European monarch) in 1898, Wilhelm II wrote to Nicholas II that:

 If I had come there without any religion at all, I certainly would have turned Mohammedan!

 In response to the political competition between the Christian sects to build bigger and grander churches and monuments which made the sects appear idolatrous and turned Muslims away from the Christian message.

 Antisemitism

 Kaiser Wilhelm II with Enver Pasha, October 1917.
-Enver was one of the main perpetrators of the Armenian genocide.
+Staunchly pro-German, Enver was one of the main perpetrators of the Armenian genocide.

 Wilhelm's biographer Lamar Cecil identified Wilhelm's "curious but well-developed anti-Semitism", noting that in 1888 a friend of Wilhelm "declared that the young Kaiser's dislike of his Hebrew subjects, one rooted in a perception that they possessed an overweening influence in Germany, was so strong that it could not be overcome".